-Call Western’s Counseling Department at 608-785-9899 (leave message) if you believe a student is in distress and needs assistance and complete the Care Team referral.
+Call Western’s Counseling and Case Management Services Department at 608-785-9899 (leave message) if you believe a student is in distress and needs assistance and complete the Care Team referral.
 For emergency or urgent situations involving immediate risk or threat to safety, security, or health, please call 911 and then contact Campus Security at 608-785-9191.

 Examples of a student in distress include but are not limited to: